FPavanello/FPavanello.github.io/_pages/wp.md

   {% include archive-single.html %}
 {% endfor %}

+Air-Conditioning and the Adaptation Cooling Deficit in Emerging Economies. (with E. De Cian & other, Conditionally Accepted)

-Adaptation to climate change: air conditioning and the role of remittances. (with E. De Cian & T. Randazzo)
+Adaptation to climate change: air conditioning and the role of remittances. (with E. De Cian & T. Randazzo, Working Paper)

 Costs and Benefits of Adaptation to Climate Change: Evidence from the Residential Electricity Market in India.
+(Work in Progess)